 The Early Learning Collaboration component of WaKIDS aims to foster relationships with early learning providers to transition children to kindergarten.
-This practice can create a sense of continuity for children to promote a shared understanding of kindergarten readiness and ultimately provide a smooth transition for children and families.
+This practice can create a sense of continuity for children to promote a shared understanding of kindergarten readiness, and ultimately provide a smooth transition for children and families.
 This WaKIDS component works to ensure that schools and teachers are ready to welcome children and families into kindergarten.

-Schools offering Transition to Kindergarten will have additional responsibilities to coordinate recruitment and enrollment practices with community early learning programs, as part of the required elements of Early Learning Collaboration.
-For more information, visit the Transition to Kindergarten web page.
+Schools offering Transitional Kindergarten will have additional responsibilities to coordinate recruitment and enrollment practices with community early learning programs, as part of the required elements of Early Learning Collaboration.
+For more information visit the Transitional Kindergarten web page.